TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

 Example: Get a field from a page up in the root-line
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Get the value of the user defined field :sql:`tx_myextension_myfield` in the root line.
+Get the value of the user-defined field :sql:`tx_myextension_myfield` in the root line.

 ..  code-block:: typoscript
     :caption: EXT:my_extension/Configuration/TypoScript/setup.typoscript